FAQ: Pension Plans and ERISA

 Although a 401(k) plan is for retirement, you may access these funds before retirement under certain conditions.
 For example, your plan may permit you to make a withdrawal on account of hardship (generally from the funds you contributed).

 The adoption of 401(k) plans by a state or local government or a tax-exempt organization is limited by law.

 Q: What are profit sharing plans or stock bonus plans?

-A profit sharing or stock bonus plan is a defined contribution plan under which the plan may provide, or the employer may determine, annually, how much will be contributed to the plan (out of profits or otherwise).
-The plan contains a formula for allocating to each participant a portion of each annual contribution.
+A profit sharing or stock bonus plan is a defined contribution plan under which your employer may determine how much will be contributed to the plan annually.
+Such plans contain a formula for allocating to each participant a portion of each annual contribution.
 A profit sharing plan or stock bonus plan may include a 401(k) plan.

 Q: What are employee stock ownership plans (ESOPs)?